Param-Harrison/redact-shot-x/README.md

 - **Frontend**: React.js for the user interface
 - **Application Wrapper**: Tauri (Rust) for cross-platform desktop support
 - **Redaction Engine**: Python with Microsoft Presidio for powerful PII detection and redaction
+- **Python Sidecar**: The Python backend is packaged as a sidecar executable using PyInstaller

 ### 2. Web App Version